Showing posts with label boats. Show all posts

 Huntsville Art Center

-We rode south on Whitesburg Drive to Airport Road then onto Parkway stopping at
+We rode south on Whitesburg Drive to Airport Road, then onto Parkway, stopping at

-Rosie's Mexican Cantina for a late lunch.
+We went to Rosie's Mexican Cantina for a late lunch.

-We ordered a white chip dip and shared a Chicken Fajita.
+We ordered a white chip dip and shared a Chicken Fajita

 Rosie's Mexican Cantina Garden